Menu

 3. Why is web application security testing important?

 Web application security testing helps identify and mitigate potential vulnerabilities and threats to your web application's security.
-By testing your web application's security, you can protect it against attacks, data breaches, and other security threats.
+By testing your web application's security, you can protect it against attacks, data breaches, and other threats.

 Was this helpful?